CallMeShepard/Udio-Export-Tool/README.md

     *   In the **Headers** tab for that request, find the `Cookie` request header.
 Copy the entire string (it is typically a very long string of key-value pairs separated by semicolons).
     *   Paste this entire string into `UDIO_COOKIES` in `config.py`.

+> [!IMPORTANT]
-> **IMPORTANT SECURITY NOTE:** These tokens and cookies are sensitive and will expire over time.
+> **SECURITY NOTE:** These tokens and cookies are sensitive and will expire over time.
 If the script fails with a `401 Unauthorized` error, you will need to repeat these steps to get a fresh set of credentials. **Do not share your filled-out `config.py` or commit it to a public repository.**

 ## Usage